rsauri/rsauri/README.md

 ### About me
 <ul>
-<li>🔭 I’m currently learning on memorizing git and linux commands coz no matter how much I try I can't go away from using up and down arrow keys</li>
+<li>🔭 I’m currently learning git and linux commands coz no matter how much I try I can't go away from using up and down arrow keys</li>
 <li>📫 How to reach me: Call or text me if you have my phone number or message me in my social media accounts</li>
 <li>⚡ Fun fact: I watch the whole Twilight collection everytime it is shown in Netflix.. more than 10x now</li>
 </ul>